 Recent studies have developed privacy-preserving methods to pool summary-level information across multiple studies instead of using the original datasets.
 These methods operate with specific parametric models, such as linear \citep{toh2018combining,toh2020privacy}, logistic \citep{duan2020learning}, Poisson \citep{shu2019privacy}, and Cox \citep{shu2020inverse,shu2021variance}.

-In federated learning literature, statistical causal inference has recently begun to be addressed.
-Pioneer works addressing statistical causal inference in the literature are, for example, \cite{xiong2021federated}, \cite{vo2022bayesian}, \cite{han2021federated} and \cite{han2022privacy}.
-These studies proposed privacy-preserving methods for statistical causal inference and referred to their methods as federated causal inferences. \cite{xiong2021federated} considered for estimating propensity scores and treatment effects by aggregating individually estimated gradients. \cite{vo2022bayesian} proposed a potential outcome model based on Gaussian processes that is updated iteratively by communication. \cite{han2021federated,han2022privacy} proposed a method to estimate average treatment effects for specific target populations by weighting datasets optimally according to their heterogeneity.
-These works can address horizontally partitioned data, where subjects are distributed.
-In this case, estimating with more subjects, these works can reduce random errors.
-However, vertically partitioned data, where covariates are distributed, is also important for practical purposes, but cannot be addressed by these works.
-Alternatively, federated learning methods that can address regression or classification task in both types of partitioned data have been proposed \citep{konevcny2016federated,mcmahan2017communication,Bogdanova2020federated,imakura2021interpretable,cheng2021secureboost,liu2022fedbcd}.
+Statistical causal inference has recently begun to be addressed in federated learning literature.
+Pioneering works addressing statistical causal inference in the literature are, for example, \cite{xiong2021federated}, \cite{vo2022bayesian}, \cite{han2021federated} and \cite{han2022privacy}.
+These studies have proposed privacy-preserving methods for statistical causal inference referred to as federated causal inferences. \cite{xiong2021federated} considered aggregating individually estimated gradients for estimating propensity scores and treatment effects. \cite{vo2022bayesian} proposed a potential outcome model based on Gaussian processes that is updated iteratively by communication. \cite{han2021federated,han2022privacy} proposed a method to estimate average treatment effects for specific target populations by optimally weighting datasets according to their heterogeneity.
+These methods can address horizontally partitioned data, where subjects are distributed.
+In such cases, by estimating with more subjects, the methods can reduce random errors.
+However, vertically partitioned data, where covariates are distributed, are also important for practical purposes, but cannot be addressed by these works.
+Alternatively, federated learning methods have been proposed that can address regression or classification tasks in both types of partitioned data \citep{konevcny2016federated,mcmahan2017communication,Bogdanova2020federated,imakura2021interpretable,cheng2021secureboost,liu2022fedbcd}.

-The most innovative aspect of our method, to be described below, compared to the existing methods is that it can perform statistical causal inference for vertically partitioned data.
+The most innovative aspect of our method compared to existing methods is that it can perform statistical causal inference for vertically partitioned data.
 Estimating with more covariates, our method can reduce the omitted variable bias \citep{cinelli2020making}.
-Table \ref{tab:relatedworks} summarizes the relationship between the existing federated learning studies, mentioned above, and this study.
-We also note that our method can estimate for horizontally partitioned data.
+Table \ref{tab:relatedworks} summarizes the relationship between the existing federated learning studies and this study.
+We also note that our method can estimate horizontally partitioned data.